 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Mr Mark Rodericks (Deputy Headteacher).
-Our Deputy Designated Safeguarding Lead is Mr Alister Sutherland (Headteacher).
-The Governor with responsibility for safeguarding in our school is Marion Rajan and Derrick Davies.
+Our Designated Safeguarding Lead is Mark Rodericks (Deputy Headteacher).
+Our Deputy Designated Safeguarding Lead is Alister Sutherland (Headteacher).
+The Governors with responsibility for safeguarding in our school is Marion Rajan and Derrick Davies.

 Front Door for Families